A late-season trail race in a quiet corner of the beautiful Italian Piedmont valley, well-organized and offering something for everyone.

 His thoughtful approach to every detail of the race includes the somewhat erroneous figure of the penguin on the race logo, emblematic of Mau’s distinctiveness: “When I decided to organize the race, I thought about the symbols concerning mountain races here.
 The symbols were always rock goats, chamois – agile animals.
 So why not think about a penguin, exactly the opposite of these animals?
 Which animal has more difficulties compared to a penguin?”

 That passion for the area is evident when talking with not only Mau, but the volunteers, supporters and other trail runners, many of whom have returned every year to race.
-Its popularity has continued to grow, and for the past nine years has maintained the current format with the longer 46k route.
+Its popularity has continued to grow, and for the past nine years the race has maintained the current format with the longer 46k route.

 Trail running in the ascendancy